vc-yang/vc-yang.github.io/_pages/0301_vis_congress/index.md

 </html>

 ### What are the axes?
-The DW-NOMINATE 1st dimension (horizontal axis) can be interpreted as the position on government intervention in the economy, also referred to as the 'liberal-conservative' scale.
+According to Keith Poole and Howard Rosenthal, the creator of the DW-NOMINATE method, the 1st dimension score (horizontal axis) can be interpreted as the position on government intervention in the economy, also referred to as the 'liberal-conservative' scale.
 The 2nd dimension (vertical axis) can be interpreted as the position on salient issues of the day, such as slavery, civil rights, and LGBT rights.
 The 1st dimension explains the vast majority of differences in voting behavior.
+More discussion [here](https://legacy.voteview.com/dwnomin.htm).

-(according to Poole and Rosenthal, more discussion [here](http://voteview.com/dwnomin.html)).
+Please note that the DW-NOMINATE score is in nature a relative measure that does not reflect into specific policy dimensions.
+The axes are similar to the principal component axes.
+Quantifying Congress members' positions on particular policy issues is still a challenge to be tackled.

 ### How are the positions calculated?
-The [DW-NOMINATE method](http://voteview.com/dwnomin.html) gives Congress member's relative ideological positions through analyzing how often Congress members vote with or against each other in the roll call records.
+The DW-NOMINATE method gives Congress member's relative ideological positions through analyzing how often Congress members vote with or against each other in the roll call records.
 The DW-NOMINATE method is a scaling method -- it puts those with more similar voting behavior closer together, and vice versa.
 [Its Wikipedia page](https://en.wikipedia.org/wiki/NOMINATE_(scaling_method)) gives a good explanation of the method.

 ### More information
 The U.S. Congress members’ roll call vote records are openly available.
 You can explore the data set and download it from [govtrack.us](https://www.govtrack.us/).
-More information about the DW-NOMINATE method and data download can be found on the [voteview.com](http://voteview.com/).
-The original page where this data is downloaded is depreciated.
-You can find the csv file used in this visualization [here](https://github.com/vc-yang/vc-yang.github.io/blob/master/files/vis_congress/congressData2.csv).
-The updated voteview page for data download is [here](https://voteview.com/data#).
+The data used in this visualization is hosted on the voteview website [here](https://legacy.voteview.com/dwnomin_joint_house_and_senate.htm).
+You can find my copy of the csv file, which is the input for this visualization [here](https://github.com/vc-yang/vc-yang.github.io/blob/master/files/vis_congress/congressData2.csv).
 This interactive visualization is developed using [D3](https://d3js.org/).
 If you are interested in making similar visualizations, you are welcome to download the source code of this page on [my Github](https://github.com/vc-yang/vc-yang.github.io/tree/master/_pages/0301_vis_congress).